NVIDIA/spark-rapids/docs/compatibility.md

 fall back to the CPU when reading an unsupported compression format, and will error out in that case.

+## Regular Expressions
+The RAPIDS Accelerator for Apache Spark currently supports string literal matches, not wildcard matches.

+If a null char '\0' is in a string that is being matched by a regular expression, `LIKE` sees it as the end of the string.
+This will be fixed in a future release.
+The issue is [here](https://github.com/NVIDIA/spark-rapids/issues/119).

 ## Timestamps

 Spark stores timestamps internally relative to the JVM time zone.
 Converting an